2006 FIFA World Cup Final, “The 110th Minute” (9 July, 2006)

 I lived in Paris through most of the Zidane years, from 1997 to 2005, and I can attest, at least anecdotally, to the ways in which Gallic gusto and gloom echoed the fortunes of the national team.
 Zidane, of course, was the focal point, always figured in the guise of savior.
 And yet no matter how excessively people projected onto him, he reciprocated.

-With the first goal, at least half a dozen men jumped up and danced around my table singing: “Allez les Bleus!”
-And then, with the second, three minutes later: “On a gagné!”—the same coarse melody that had been engraved into my brain by the celebrating hordes who filled the nighttime streets of Paris during those early summer weeks of 1998 and 2000 (France also won Euro 2000).
+With that goal, at least half a dozen men jumped up and danced around my table singing “Allez les Bleus!”
+And then, three minutes later, when Zidane scored a penalty, it became “On a gagné!” — the same coarse melody that had been engraved into my brain by the celebrating hordes who filled the nighttime streets of Paris during those early summer weeks of 1998 and 2000 (France also won Euro 2000).

 Not until their fourth match, a somewhat startling 3-1 win over Spain — with Zidane leading the way — did les Bleus show the cohesion and prowess that would carry them to the final.
 Still, no-one really fancied their chances against tournament favorites, Brazil, in the quarter finals.